Trezor model T vs Safe 5: which one to choose for your cryptos?

 • Safe 5 :

-Gorilla Glass 3 glass surface , more scratch resistant.
+Gorilla Glass 3 surface , more scratch-resistant.

 • Model T :

-No haptic return or reinforced glass.
+No haptic feedback , nor reinforced glass.

-Lighter box, less mechanically protected .
+Lighter case, less mechanically protected .

-Trezor Model T vs Safe 5: Box contents
+Trezor Model T vs Safe 5: Box Contents

 Trezor Safe 5: